 Now that we understand how to properly keep your motorcycle outside during the winter, let’s discuss what happens to a motorcycle when it’s kept outside during the winter without properly preparing it.

 When kept outside during the winter, the fluids in a motorcycle start to change.
 The fluctuation between freezing temperatures and above freezing temperatures changes the chemistry of the gas.
-If a stabilizer isn’t added before the season, the gas can potentially “gunk” up which will ultimately clog up the fuel system, especially the carburetor if you have one.
+If a stabilizer isn’t added before the season, the gas can potentially “gunk” up which will ultimately clog the fuel system, especially the carburetor if you have one.

 What Happens To The Gaskets, Seals, And Tires During Improper Winter Storage